0x80/isolate-package/README.md

 ### excludeLockfile

 Type: `boolean`, default: Depends on package manager.
+Forces exclusion of the lockfile as part of the deployment.

-**Deprecated** This option exists from the time that lockfiles were not supported for all package managers.
+**Deprecated** This option exists from a time where lockfiles were not supported for all package managers.
 You should not need this escape hatch anymore.

-Sets the inclusion or exclusion of the lockfile as part of the deployment.

-Isolated / pruned lockfiles are generated for NPM, PNPM and Yarn v1 (classic) based on the existing root lockfile, and they are included by default.

 For more information see [lockfiles](#lockfiles).